 “It is incredible to see him in remission now.
 He is really well and he’s just like any two-and-a-half-year-olds,” said Amber.

 With the ongoing support of the community, the Children’s Hospital Foundation can continue to fund vital medical research to improve diagnosis, treatment and ultimately, find a cure for childhood cancer – helping kids like Arlo now and into the future.

-You can watch Arlo ringing the bell here or head here to read more about his story.
+You can watch Arlo ringing the bell here.

 Photo Credit: Nigel Hallett, News Corp Australia